iotaledger/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/consensus/introduction.md

 ### Provide Consensus Flags

-The second dimension provides different _consensus flags_ or confidence levels about the irreversibility of blocks and transactions.
+The second dimension provides different consensus flags or confidence levels about the irreversibility of blocks and transactions.

-When they receive a new validation block, nodes examine the Tangle to identify distinct _validation block patterns_, and attribute specific flags to blocks in the Tangle or transactions contained in the blocks.
+When they receive a new validation block, nodes examine the Tangle to identify distinct validation block patterns, and attribute specific flags to blocks in the Tangle or transactions contained in the blocks.

 A pattern corresponds to a causally ordered set of validation blocks.
 For instance, if a block is [approved](preliminaries.md#about-blocks-and-the-tangle) by a supermajority of the committee (validators holding more than $2/3$ of the total voting power), then the block gets the [pre-confirmed flag](#pre-confirmation).
 In this context, the validation blocks from these validators constitute a validation block pattern necessary for pre-confirmation.

 The IOTA 2.0 consensus protocol is endowed with dynamic availability.
 This attribute ensures continuous operation even when some validator committee members may be offline or the network experiences partitions.
-During such instances, the online validator committee within each partition maintains the process of updating their _available_ ledger, which is constructed from the transactions that have been [accepted](#acceptance).
+During such instances, the online validator committee within each partition maintains the process of updating their available ledger, which is constructed from the transactions that have been [accepted](#acceptance).

 Once the network recovers from its divided state and a [supermajority](preliminaries.md#total-and-online-supermajority) of the committee is back online, the transaction finalization process recommences.
 The consensus flags differentiate between degrees of irreversibility.
 This aspect balances safety and liveness, providing different trade-offs to manage various network conditions effectively.